How to Get a Real Estate License in Nevada 2023: All Requirements for Taking the Exam

 To start working as an agent, you will need a sponsoring broker to oversee you.

-Read our article advising on how to choose a sponsoring broker to work for as a new real estate agent.
+Read our article advising on how to choose the right broker to work for as a new real estate agent.
+Then, choose from our directory of top-rated real estate brokerages in Nevada.

 Nevada Licensing Requirements for Real Estate Brokers